-The Canada Revenue Agency (CRA) is responsible for handling taxation issues for individuals, families, businesses, employers, not-for-profit groups, non-residents and visitors in Canada.
-Québec, however, has its own income tax system, separate to that of the CRA, which is administered by the Revenu Québec.
+The Canada Revenue Agency (CRA) handles taxation issues for individuals, families, businesses, employers, not-for-profit groups, non-residents, and visitors in Canada.
+Québec, however, has its income tax system separate from that of the CRA, which the Revenu Québec administers.

 The federal government and provincial governments all charge a personal income tax in Canada and, as in most countries, taxes vary in relation to the size of a person’s income.
 Federal government taxes are, in general, a lot higher than what the smaller, provincial governments collect.